miurahr/py7zr/docs/archive_format.rst

     | Number of coder   |  Coder Properties[ Number of coder ] |
     +===================+======================================+

-Number of coder SHALL be a UINT64 integer number.
+Number of coder SHALL be a NUMBER integer number.
 Coder Properties SHALL be a list of Coder Property with length SHALL be as same as Number of coder.

 Coder Property
 ^^^^^^^^^^^^^^